 What's better than an 8MP iSight camera on the iPhone 6?
 Well, it's not what you can find on the iPad Air, that's for sure.
 Apple has kept the same 5MP iSight camera from previous iterations of the tablet, which does at least have half-decent backside illumination and acceptable low-light performance.

-We're not sure what Apple is doing with the camera interface though - it's like a completely bare version of that seen on the iPhone 5S, with fewer options to choose from.
+I'm not sure what Apple is doing with the camera interface though - it's like a completely bare version of that seen on the iPhone 6, with fewer options to choose from.
 Want to take a photo or video?
 That's fine.
 You can even take a square snap for those moments when you need a portrait pic too.

 But in a way, that's wonderful.
-You might have noticed that we're hardly fans of the cameras on tablets at the best of times, and if there was one thing that we'd happily sacrifice for a thinner tablet, it's this functionality.
+You might have noticed that I'm hardly a fan of the cameras on tablets at the best of times, and if there was one thing that I'd happily sacrifice for a thinner tablet, it's this functionality.

 That Apple has put anything in there at all is testament to some clever engineering, so while the performance isn't that good (although shutter speed was very impressive as I'd expected) it's more than adequate for something that shouldn't be replacing a smartphone or dedicated camera anyway.